 You don’t need us to lecture you on the importance of a timely and powerful thank you after every donation.

-But don’t give your donors time to wonder if you recieved their gift.
+But don’t give your donors time to wonder if you received their gift.
 Make sure they hear from you as soon as possible.
 It’s important to reach out, acknowledge a gift, and thank the donor within 48 hours.

 Automated thank you emails with variable elements set the stage for a strong relationship.
 Recognize donors by name and thank them for the specific dollar amount they gave.

-As always, let them know how their gift made a difference and reach out in more personal ways, like phone calls and handwritten notes when possible.
+And as always, let them know how their gift made a difference and reach out in more personal ways, like phone calls and handwritten notes when possible.

 But unfortunately, many nonprofits step off the gas after that initial acknowledgment!